AlmirPaulo/Mobile_Home_Server_DevTool/README.md

 In order to run an html page, you just need to place it in the server directory and run the cli with the "--page" option or simply "-p".
 This server can handle Jinja2 templates and if you need to run static files, place them in the "/static" directory inside the server folder.

-This server also generates log files named by the date time it runs.
 ## F.A.Q.
 ### 1. Can I run this on my Iphone?
 No, because termux runs on android only.
 But if you are able to find a way, please let me know.